ngochoaitn/gpm-login-private-server-docker/README.md

 docker exec -it gpm-login-private-server-docker-web-1 chmod 777 /var/www/html/storage
 docker exec -it gpm-login-private-server-docker-web-1 php artisan key:generate
 ```
-- Step 6: (optional, recommend): If you want to save the profile on S3, log in to the private server (default port 80) and configure the "Storage setting"in the GUI.
+- Step 6: (optional, recommend): If you want to save the profile on S3, log in to the private server (default port 80) and configure the "Storage setting" in the web GUI.
 - Step 7 (optional): Enable Docker to start automatically on system startup
 - Step 8 (optional): Change the Docker resource path